ezcatdb/clinicalcorpus-guidelines/_entity/GeneralRules.md

 order: 0
 ---

+The top ranking of the priority for entities are as follows:
+- Disease
+- Symptom
+- Subject
+- Pharmacological substance
+- Anatomical entity
+- Cell
+- Protein molecule (as biomarker)

 There are general rules for entities, as follows:

  - Articles, such as "a", "an" and "the", are not included in the entities.